AliciaUwaifo/alx-system_engineering-devops/0x01-shell_permissions/README.md

-touch - to create an empty file chmod - add permission to the owner of the file chmod u+x, g+x, o+r - execute permission to the owner and the group owner, and read permission to the other users
+touch - to create an empty file chmod - add permission to the owner of the file chmod u+x, g+x, o+r - execute permission to the owner and the group owner, and read permission to the other users chmod ugo+x - adds execution permission to the owner, the group owner and the other users